dhruvilpatel07/To-Do-App-With-Login-System/README.md

 # What I Learned

-Developed a user interface with HTML/CSS.\n
+Developed a user interface with HTML/CSS.
-Learned how SESSIONS AND SESSIONS VARIABLES works.\n Also learned new built in functions/methods in php like -> mysqli_real_escape_string(), preg_match(), filter_var()
+Learned how SESSIONS AND SESSIONS VARIABLES works.
+Also learned new built in functions/methods in php like -> mysqli_real_escape_string(), preg_match(), filter_var()